 Fifteen state-of-the art theaters, including an eye-popping "4-D" theater and another with a 90-foot-long screen, show features, news, sports, and documentaries throughout the day.

-The greatest and most powerful press photos are on display at the Pulitzer Prize Photographs gallery.
+Evocative press photos are on display at the Pulitzer Prize Photographs gallery.

 Celebrity chef Wolfgang Puck designed the menu for the food court, as well as for the well-reviewed restaurant The Source, adjoining the museum.